ProjectsGm2/Gm2-Wordpress-Suite/README.md

 To confirm differential serving, open the site in a modern browser and ensure only the `optimizer-modern.js` module bundle executes.
 Test again in an older or emulated legacy browser and verify only `optimizer-legacy.js` runs.

 The optimizer automatically disables its features when popular optimization plugins like WP&nbsp;Rocket, Autoptimize or Perfmatters are active.
+If WordPress's `is_plugin_active()` helper isn't available, the conflict check is skipped to avoid errors.
 Only one optimization plugin should run at a time.

 After adjusting the source files in `assets/src/optimizer`, rebuild the distributed scripts as noted in [Rebuilding Optimizer assets](#rebuilding-optimizer-assets).